-- received such as type of gold, shipment reference number, origin of the gold, gross and pure weight etc..), AEG Laboratory is ISO 17025 accredited.
-The testing performed on the samples are as per international standards. - c) KYC files are maintained and updated as necessary, and it is an onboarding requirement that the client undertakes to comply with AEG - d) Each shipment that comes to the refinery will have a shipment reference number (which is also the sample reference number.)
+- a) AEG Analysis Report (includes the detailed information of the gold shipment received such as type of gold, shipment reference number, origin of the gold, gross and pure weight etc.), - b) AEG Analysis Report Report (includes the detailed information of the gold shipment received such as type of gold, shipment reference number, origin of the gold, gross and pure weight etc..), AEG Laboratory is ISO 17025 accredited.
+The testing performed on the samples are as per international standards. - c) KYC files are maintained and updated as necessary, and it is an onboarding requirement that the client undertakes to comply with AEG Policy. - d) Each shipment that comes to the refinery will have a shipment reference number (which is also the sample reference number.)
 This reference number will be used for tracking and tracing the history of the transaction.
-For all deliveries, a delivery note is issued with a reference number, and includes detail of the shipment such as the product delivered, weight of the goods etc. The bars also bear numbers with logo and stamp of the refinery. - e) AEG Final Products bears the company logo. weight, purity and serial number. - f) Serial number of bars determines the year of production.
+For all deliveries, a delivery note is issued with a reference number, and includes detail of the shipment such as the product delivered, weight of the goods etc. The bars also bear numbers with logo and stamp of the refinery. - e) AEG Final Products bears the company logo, weight, purity and serial number. - f) Serial number of bars determines the year of production.
 Each shipment delivered is accompanied by a delivery note that has the information such as the date delivered, the bar numbers, categories of the gold and bar numbers. - g) Sales and purchases properly recorded with details of payments - h) CSR (Client Shipment Report) can be generated from the system.
-All necessary information about the gold received for refining, the purchases and sales are recorded in the accounting system and is easily retrivable or exported to a list supplier/client wise. - "Track and Trace" The company's track and trace mechanism requires all input and output bear unique reference numbers for traceability. - i.
-Shipping and transport documents must accompany any material delivered to or from the refinery. - ii.
-Sales document such as tax invoices and metal payments are collected/issued every transaction. - iii.
-Mining license and export licenses are collected prior to accepting mined materials. - iv.
-Metal payment vouchers, tax invoices, export invoices (if applicable) must accompany any material delivered to or from the refinery.
-Tax certificates are collected prior to accepting mined materials.
-Also, only gold transported by commercial flights/logistics company are accepted to ensure that the export taxes are paid on the origin country.
+All necessary information about the gold received for refining, the purchases and sales are recorded in the accounting system and is easily retrivable or exported to a list supplier/client wise. - i) "Track and Trace" The company's track and trace mechanism requires all input and output bear unique reference numbers for traceability. - i.
+Shipping and transport documents must accompany any material delivered to or from the refinery.